nmaiorana/csgy9223_IntroOffSec/week_3/challenge-week3_README.md

 The recursive function first check to see if the value of disks is 0.
 If it is, it increments the total_moves variable, which starts at 0, and returns.

-If disks is greater than 0, there first is another call to recurse, passing in disks - 1, and shuffling num2 and num3.
+If disks is greater than 0, first is another call to recurse(), passing in disks - 1, and shuffling num2 and num3.
 Then another call to recurse(), again sending in disks -1 and shuffling num1 and num3.

 First I thought it was decrementing the value in disks, but this is not the case.
 It merely calls the function and sends down a value 1 less than came in.
 As far as I can tell, the other arguments mean nothing to counting up to the goal value.
 So I'll ignor them for now.